successar/FRESH/README.md

 ### Structure of Repository

 1. `Datasets` : Folder to store datasets.
 For each dataset, please run the processing code in Process.ipynb file in respective folders.
+Run `PYTHONPATH=$(pwd) jupyter lab` and navigate to each Dataset folder

 2. `Rationale_Analysis/models` : Folder to store allennlp models
     1. `classifiers` : Models that do actually learning